 - Qi Gong Classes

-- Self-Care Workshops to Improve Your Health and Prevent Disease
+- Self-Care Workshops to Improve Your Well-Being and Prevent Illness

 Relaxation and balance are the basics of your good health.
 The body is not a group of individual parts but a self-regulating system in which all parts are connected.
 I can help you restore your body’s inner balance and keep your Qi, blood and lymph moving smoothly.
 In your free consultation, we may decide on one or a combination of the following:

 Acupuncture: In an acupuncture treatment, extremely thin (no thicker than 2-3 human hairs) needles are gently inserted at specific points on the body.
 These acupuncture points allow the body’s systems to communicate with each other in order to self-regulate.
 Individually packaged, sterilized needles are used safely and without serious side effects.

 Acupressure: Using the hands, pressure is applied to acupuncture points in order to move Qi, blood and lymph.

 Chinese Therapeutic Massage: Known as Tui Na, this form of Chinese medical massage and acupressure focuses on specific areas of the body in order to relieve pain and increase the beneficial flow of Qi through the meridian system.

 Chinese Herbal Medicine: Chinese herbs can be taken in the form of teas and pills, or applied externally.
 A prescription is based on your individual condition and diagnosis.